Mantel's history novel picks up another major award

 "Bring Up the Bodies," which like Wolf Hall will be adapted for the stage by the Royal Shakespeare Company, was one of an all-female shortlist in 2012.

-Journalist, critic and writer Francesca Segal's debut novel "The Innocents," set in a Jewish community in northwest London and modelled on Edith Wharton's "The Age of Innocence," won the Costa First Novel Award.
+Journalist, critic and writer Francesca Segal's debut novel "The Innocents," set in a Jewish community in northwest London and modeled on Edith Wharton's "The Age of Innocence," won the Costa First Novel Award.

 Scottish poet Kathleen Jamie won the poetry prize for her collection "The Overhaul," and writer/illustrator and dyslexia campaigner Sally Gardner claimed the Costa Children's Book Award for "Maggot Moon."